 Verte Volar: An Homage to Ancient Pollinators

-"Verte Volar" is a new composition that honors the sacred relationship between humanity and stingless bees through an interdisciplinary partnership bridging science, law, ecology, poetry, and Indigenous ancestral knowledge.
-This spoken word and musical piece emerges from an unprecedented collaboration between Indigenous wisdom keepers, scientists, legal advocates, artists, and educators, weaving together diverse ways of knowing into a unified homage to Amazonian Stingless Bees.
+"Verte Volar" is a new composition honoring the sacred relationship between humanity and stingless bees through an interdisciplinary partnership bridging ecology, law, poetry, and Indigenous ancestral knowledge.
+This spoken word and musical piece emerges from an unprecedented collaboration between Indigenous wisdom keepers, scientists, legal advocates, artists, and educators, weaving together diverse ways of knowing into a unified homage to Amazonian stingless bees.
 It was created by Carine Gibert, founder of Grounded In Motion, composed with Jacinta Clusellas, and produced by Benjamin Furman.

 Safeguarding Amazonian Stingless Bees: A Collaboration Between Indigenous Wisdom, Education, Legal Advocacy, Science—and Now Arts Activism

-The project “Safeguarding Amazonian stingless bees” serves to bridge science, the traditional knowledge of Indigenous Peoples, and the transformative framework of the Rights of Nature to support the conservation of these Amazonian species and their ecosystems.
+The project “Safeguarding Amazonian stingless bees” serves to bridge science, the traditional knowledge of Indigenous Peoples, and the transformative framework of the Rights of Nature to support the conservation of Amazonian species of native stingless bees and their ecosystems.
 It also seeks to strengthen sustainable development for Indigenous communities, in harmony with Nature, restoring a relationship of balance, respect, and mutual care.

 The project’s core objective is to make the invisible visible.
-In the face of widespread lack of awareness among society and environmental authorities, population mapping makes it possible to identify where these key Amazonian pollinators are, how many exist, and their conservation status.
-These efforts have been reinforced by concrete normative advances—including Reform No. 32235 (2025) and the municipal ordinances of Satipo (33-2025-CM/MPS) and Nauta (N°17-2025-MPL-N)—which are generating real legal, institutional, and cultural transformations.
-Bees are no longer treated solely as productive objects of honey but are recognized as beings with intrinsic value, ecological importance, and inherent dignity.
-The project changes the protection paradigm and seeks to recover an ancestral, sacred relationship between humanity and these species, grounded in reciprocity, balance, and care.
+In the face of widespread lack of awareness among society and environmental authorities, population mapping shows where these key Amazonian pollinators are, how many exist, and their conservation status.
+These efforts have been reinforced by concrete normative advances—including Reform No. 32235 (2025) and the municipal ordinances of Satipo (33-2025-CM/MPS) and Nauta (N°17-2025-MPL-N)—which are generating legal, institutional, and cultural transformations.
+Bees are no longer treated solely as producers of honey but are recognized as beings with intrinsic value, ecological importance, and inherent dignity.
+This paradigm-shifting project seeks to recover an ancestral, sacred relationship between humanity and stingless bees, grounded in reciprocity, balance, and care.

 This ongoing project is built on the foundation of strong partnerships between Earth Law Center, Amazon Research International, Eco Ashaninka, Ashaninka Communal Reserve (SERNANP), Association of Stingless Beekeepers of Loreto, the Kukama communities of Nauta, the provincial municipalities of Satipo and Nauta, and the Peruvian Amazon Research Institute.
 It represents a historic milestone, with the power to inspire new generations.
-A crucial part of this project is to promote the preservation of Amazonian communities’ traditional knowledge about biodiversity management.
+And a crucial part of this project is to help preserve Amazonian communities’ traditional knowledge about biodiversity management.

 These legislative transformations emerge from grassroots community work, through which the Declaration of the Rights of Stingless Bees was created and later adopted by local governments.
 The recognition of minimum rights for native bees includes fundamental protections such as the right to exist and maintain healthy populations, the right to a pollution-free environment, the right to be free from invasive species, and the right to access native flora to sustain their symbiotic relationship with ecosystems.
 It also includes the right to perform essential ecological functions and the right to restoration, supported by practices such as meliponiculture and reforestation.